allegory-software/allegory-sdk/WIDGETS.md

 section in the demos file for showcasing your widget.
 Your demo will appear in the nav bar automatically and refreshing the browser will keep context.

 So much for the dev-run cycle.
-Now you just need to know how to write a good quality web component.
-To be continued...
+Now you just need to know [how to write a good quality web component][making-widgets].